skydoves/skydoves/README.md

 ## 🕊️ Dove Letter

-If you're eager to dive deeper into Kotlin and Android, explore [Dove Letter](https://github.com/doveletter), a private subscription repository where you can learn, discuss, and share knowledge.
+If you're eager to dive deeper into Kotlin and Android, explore [Dove Letter](https://doveletter.skydoves.me/) and [GitHub](https://github.com/doveletter), a private subscription repository where you can learn, discuss, and share knowledge.
 To get more details about this unique opportunity, check out the [Learn Kotlin and Android With Dove Letter](https://medium.com/@skydoves/learn-kotlin-and-android-with-dove-letter-26265da11903) article.

 <a href="https://www.android.skydoves.me/">
 <img src="https://github.com/user-attachments/assets/e014ce01-3461-40af-bb2a-eb44f3f55f36" width="13%" align="right"/>